 James Clerk Maxwell Telescope (JCMT)

-Stratospheric Observatory for Infrared Astronomy
+Stratospheric Observatory for Infrared Astronomy (SOFIA)

-Square Kilometer Array
+Square Kilometer Array (SKA)

 DustPOL-py is a simple code used to model the polarization of starlight and thermal dust emission induced by aligned dust grains based on the Radiative Torque Paradigm.
 The DustPOL-py code predicts the polarization degree for the optimal situation where the magnetic fields lie in the plane of the sky.
 A stable version of Dustpol-py is available here.